For nearly three decades, we’ve made successful outcomes happen for countless standards-based safety sign and label

 Symbols That Speak Volumes

 Husqvarna is a Swedish-based, global producer of outdoor power equipment products exported to over 100 countries.
 Its product lines include outdoor chainsaws, brush cutters, hedge trimmers and blowers – all of which require safety warnings that can be understood by a worldwide customer base.
 Clarion Safety worked with Husqvarna's safety engineers and with an excellent consulting firm specializing in human factors, Applied Safety and Ergonomics, to develop a new warning label program that included 60 new product safety symbols.
 The program included the development of multiple symbol versions for each safety message, along with an intensive cross-cultural comprehension testing phase.
 Critical to the project was Clarion Safety's guidance in applying ANSI Z535 and ISO 3864 design principles to create symbols meant to convey very difficult concepts, like the need to hold a chainsaw with two hands, or the need to keep clear of obstacles (and people) when trimming brush.
-Husqvarna was greatly pleased with Clarion’s end results, which allowed the company to advance its ability to communicate safety across language barriers.
+Husqvarna was greatly pleased with Clarion Safety’s end results, which allowed the company to advance its ability to communicate safety across language barriers.

 Safer Farm Work

 Ontario, Canada's Ingersoll Tillage Group is a premier manufacturer of agricultural disc blade products, providing products for customers worldwide.
 One of its innovations is a portable system which enables farmers to regrind blades back to factory approved sharpness while they’re still mounted on rotary disk tillage equipment.
-Ingersoll called on Clarion to design various warnings to help assure this product will be used safely.
+Ingersoll called on Clarion Safety to design various warnings to help assure this product will be used safely.

 Cutting Edge Praise